 We had been away from the coast for several months and were craving good seafood.
 Cartagena delivered fantastic fresh fish and shrimp.
 We tried the ceviche at several places and the seafood “cooked” in fresh lime juice was a treat.

 The Old City of Cartagena is lined with colorful vine-covered building and paved with cobble stone streets.
 It was great fun wondering aimlessly along shopping and taking in the scenery.

 Inside the Walled City

-#5 The beer.
-Colombian’s love their beer and we appreciate them for it.
+Colombians love their beer and we appreciate them for it.
 Sean in particular is a fan, and was craving some handcrafted brew to go along with his ceviche.